bhirbec/interview-preparation/dynamic-programming/wis/README.md

 - S must be a max-weight IS of G'

 Case 2: Vn in S
-- Let G'' = G wihout Vn-1 and Vn
+- Let G'' = G without Vn-1 and Vn
-- previous vertex Vn-1 not S
+- previous vertex Vn-1 not in S
 - S - {Vn} is an IS of G''
 - S - {Vn} must in fact be a max-weight IS of G''

-Summary: a max-weight IS must be either:
+A max-weight IS must be either:
 - (i) a max-weight IS of G' or
 - (ii) vn + a max-weight IS of G''